AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Experiments

 \subsection{Case Study with SPICE Simulation}

-We further conduct case studies on generated circuit topologies using SPICE simulations with the LTspice under 180nm CMOS process.
-To enable direct evaluation using standard analog simulation workflows, we implement an automated sequence-to-SPICE translation pipeline that converts generated sequences into executable SPICE netlists.
-During translation, a simple rule-based device sizing procedure is applied.
-(See Appendix~\ref{app:spice} for details)
+While the current goal of device-level topology generation is to generate electrically valid circuits without evaluating their operational behavior, we further conduct SPICE-based case studies on generated topologies.
+Specifically, simulations are performed using Cadence Spectre under the GPDK 45nm CMOS process.
+Following previous studies~\cite{gao2025analoggenie, gao2025analoggenielite}, we manually select heuristically promising topologies for simulation-based analysis.
+For each generated topology, a default sizing procedure is applied to evaluate topology quality independently of device sizing (see Appendix~\ref{app:spice} for details).

 Figure~\ref{fig:opamp_results} presents an example operational amplifier generated by AnalogToBi.
-The circuit is evaluated under a capacitive load of $100~\mathrm{pF}$ using transient and AC analyses.
-The generated OpAmp achieves a FoM (i.e., MHz $\cdot$ pF/mW) of 168.5, substantially outperforming reported results from AnalogCoder (FoM 1.7) and AnalogGenie (FoM 36.5).
-Despite relying only on rule-based sizing, the circuit exhibits a moderate DC gain of 29.9,dB and a wide bandwidth (BW 2.38~MHz, GBW 74.1~MHz) which is better then AnalogGenie (GBW 12~MHz), demonstrating that AnalogToBi can discover practically competitive analog topologies.
+The circuit is evaluated under a 3.3V supply and a capacitive load of $100~\mathrm{pF}$ using transient and AC analyses.
+The generated OpAmp achieves a FoM (MHz $\cdot$ pF/mW) of 728.1, substantially outperforming the reported result of AnalogGenie (FoM 36.5).
+Even under default sizing and biasing conditions, the circuit achieves a high DC gain of 56.8~dB and moderate bandwidth characteristics (BW 58.7~kHz and GBW 40.6~MHz), exceeding the best reported GBW of AnalogGenie (12~MHz).
+These results suggest that, by generating diverse and electrically valid circuits (Table~\ref{tab:main_result_1_compare_with_prev}), AnalogToBi can potentially discover practically competitive analog topologies.

-Notably, this performance is achieved without computationally expensive sizing optimization, whereas prior works typically rely on more complex device sizing optimization procedures.
-We attribute the superior FoM of AnalogToBi to its ability to generate a diverse set of electrically valid device-level topologies.
-As discussed in the previous section, unlike approaches that focus on topology refinement or are prone to memorization, AnalogToBi enables broader exploration of the design space.
-These results highlight that flexibility in topology generation plays a key role in achieving high analog performance, underscoring the practical value of AnalogToBi for automated device-level analog circuit design.
 Additional case studies are provided in Appendix~\ref{app:case study}.